5 Steps to Clean Your Cold Plunge

 How to Clean Your Cold Plunge

-1. Drain the Plunge
+1. Drain Plunge

-• If you're not already in a location where you can easily just drain your plunge, you can use the connected 5ft hose to direct the water flow by detaching it from the chiller side and running it to a floor drain or directly outside.
+• If you're not already in a location where you can easily drain your plunge using the bottom outlet, you can use the connected 5ft hose to direct the water flow by detaching it from the chiller side and running it to a floor drain or directly outside.

-2. Clean the Plunge
+2. Clean Plunge

 1. Take the plunge outside or to an area you can clean it.